-Once monotheism was fully established in the minds and hearts of the believers and once the Kaba’s position with Abraham and with monotheism was made clear, the way was open to restore the Kaba as the direction of prayers.
+Once monotheism was fully established in the minds and hearts of the believers, and once the Kaba’s position with Abraham and with monotheism was made clear, the way was open to restore the Kaba as the direction of prayers.

 Jerusalem in the early history of Islam

 Jerusalem came under Islamic rule during the reign of the second Caliph Umar, in the year 638.
 It was a peaceful conquest.
-The ruling patriarch of the city, Sophronius, offered the keys of the city to the Caliph himself.
+The ruling patriarch of the city, Sophronius, offered the keys of the town to the Caliph himself.
 Upon entering the city, the Caliph asked about the location of (al-Masjid al-Aqsa) and the blessed Rock from where the Prophet went in Miraj.

 The site was a desolate place at that time.
-Romans had destroyed the so-called Second Temple in the year 70 CE and no non-Christian or Christian ruler of that city after that ever tried to build any place of worship there.
+Romans had destroyed the so-called Second Temple in the year 70 CE, and no non-Christian or Christian ruler of that city after that ever tried to build any place of worship there.

 According to historians, it was a garbage dump, a dunghill for the people of Jerusalem.
-Umar, upon learning this was the site of the Masjid of Jerusalem and the place from where the Miraj took place, cleaned the place with his own hands and put his forehead in payer on that ground.
+Umar, upon learning this was the site of the Masjid of Jerusalem and the place from where the Miraj took place, cleaned the place with his hands and put his forehead in prayer on that ground.